Vegan White Chocolate Ganache

 The recipe works well if you divide or multiply it.
 It’ll need a bit longer to chill if doubling the recipe and less time if dividing it.

 I haven’t experimented much with this but I would imagine so.
-After sitting at room temperature for 10-15 minutes, it will be slightly runny but firm enough to use as a white chocolate ganache drip.
+After sitting at room temperature for a while, it will be slightly runny but firm enough to use as a white chocolate ganache drip.

 As I said though, I haven’t tested this out so I’d recommend doing a test on the side of a bowl to check it’s the correct consistency before you pipe it onto your cake.